Doesn’t this sound all too familiar:

 I won’t even begin to elaborate on the misconceptions loaded in each of the above statements.

 I totally get it, I completely understand that admitting to have and treating a hearing loss could be scary and unpleasant, but postponing this process is so severely detrimental to your well-being in the long run.
-Not only physically, but emotionally and psychologically to name but a few…
+Not only physically, but also emotionally and psychologically to name but a few…

 Why?
 When the hearing nerves and the areas of the brain responsible for hearing are deprived of sound, they atrophy – weaken – making recovery from hearing loss through mechanical means, aka a hearing aid, that much more difficult.
 The fancy term used by hearing professionals is auditory deprivation.
-The key to hearing better longer is to keep the ear bits active and NOT let them atrophy.
+The key to hearing better for longer is to keep the ear bits active and NOT let them atrophy.
 Through the use of hearing aids – early, when you first notice hearing loss, or are diagnosed with hearing loss – you’ll enjoy a better quality of hearing longer.

 The most common cause of auditory deprivation is simple.
 The person with the hearing loss chooses not to treat their hearing loss with amplification – hearing aids.
 When no action is taken and the nerves of the hearing mechanism aren’t used, they become deprived of stimulation and slowly become weakened.
 No surprise here.